 The need and travel demand at the confluence of the SR-57 and SR-60 are at growing risk due to increased pressure from increased population and economic demands.
 In 2020, this stretch of freeway has been ranked the worst truck bottleneck in California and the ninth worst truck bottleneck in the nation, as well as the second highest truck accident location in Southern California.
 In 2013, the Federal Highway Administration identified it as one of the 25 most “Congested Freight-Significant Locations” in the nation.
 This significantly impacts travel and goods movement as well as further congesting the Cities of Diamond Bar and Industry streets.

-The Project will eliminate most weaving conflicts in the eastbound direction, improve overall traffic flow, reduce accident rates, and alleviate the bottleneck effect this segment has on the operation of SR-57 and SR-60 and the overall LA-Inland Empire corridor
+The 57/60 Confluence Project is a three-phased program of improvements consisting of ramp and interchange reconfigurations as well as the addition of auxiliary collector/distributor and bypass lanes to significantly reduce the weaving and the resulting congestion and accidents, improve overall traffic flow, reduce accident rates, and alleviate the bottleneck effect this segment has on the operation of SR-57 and SR-60 and the region.